False Claims Act Information

 The FCA contains provisions that allow individuals with original information (i.e., information not already the subject of legal proceedings or activities that have already been publicly disclosed) concerning fraud involving government programs to file a lawsuit on behalf of the government and, if the lawsuit is successful, to receive a portion of recoveries received by the government.
 New York updated its False Claims Act in 2013.

 Penalties for Violating the False Claims Act

 Financial penalties to the organization for submitting a false claim can total as much as three times the amount of the claim plus fines up to $50,000 per claim.
 In addition to fines and penalties, an individual or organization that violates the False Claims Act is subject to exclusion from participation in federally funded healthcare programs.
-New York’s False Claims Act provides for a penalty of between $10,781 and $21,563 and recoverable damages between 2 and 3 times the value of the amount of money falsely received.
+New York’s False Claims Act provides for a penalty of between $11,803 and $23,331 per claim and recoverable damages between 2 and 3 times the value of the amount of money falsely received.

 Protections Under the False Claims Act